benchub/tail-n-veil-n-mail/README.md

 1. You are using a centralized log server with syslog-style logging.
 2. You have databases with distinct non-qualified host names (i.e. db-foo and db-bar, *not* db.foo and db.bar)
+3. You have mailx installed where you'll be running tail-n-veil-n-mail.

 How to use it
 =============